 When messaging your customers, you cannot discuss topics that include sex, hate, alcohol, firearms, or tobacco, according to the Cellular Telephone and Internet Associate (CTIA) best messaging practices.
 Messages including these topics may result in an immediate ban from SMS communication.

 The text marketing space can seem confusing and overwhelming when it comes to compliance.
 Sending the wrong message to the wrong person can mean legal trouble for your business.
-That’s why it’s important to understand compliance laws in order to maximize text message marketing in your business.
+That’s why it’s important to understand compliance laws in order to maximize your text message marketing strategy.